Warp Bridge Sampling: The Next Generation: Motivation

-In addition, MC integration is often used to estimate Bayes factors.
-Specifically, let $Y$ be our data, fitted to two plausible models $M_0$ and $M_1$, parameterized by $\Theta_0$ and $\Theta_1$.
+Two key objects in statistics which can be expressed as normalizing constants are observed-data likelihoods and Bayes factors.
+Focusing on the latter, let $Y$ be our data, and let $M_0$ and $M_1$ be two plausible models parameterized by $\Theta_0$ and $\Theta_1$, respectively.
 The Bayes factor is then the ratio of the model likelihoods, $P(Y|M_0)$ and $P(Y|M_1)$, where

-is the normalizing constant of the unnormalized density, $P(\Theta_i,Y|M_i)$, of $\Theta_i$.
-In most applications, MC draws of $\Theta_i$ from its posterior distribution, $P(\Theta_i|Y,M_i)$, are made for the purpose of statistical inference.
-Hence no additional sample is needed for implementing the bridge sampling.
+is the normalizing constant of the unnormalized density, $P(\Theta_i,Y|M_i)\propto P(Y|\Theta_i,M_i)P(\Theta_i|M_i)$, for $i=1,2$.
+In most Bayesian analyses, MC draws of $\Theta_i$ from $P(\Theta_i|Y,M_i)$ are made for the purpose of statistical inference, often using Monte Carlo Markov chain (MCMC) methods.
+Hence, to estimate $P(Y|M_i)$, it is desirable to use methods that require only these available draws (plus perhaps some draws from another convenient distribution).

-Our key aim here is to improve the efficiency of bridge sampling estimators when the underlying densities are multi-modal, as is common for complex models.
-Section 2 briefly overviews warp bridge sampling \citep{meng2002warp}, highlighting its power in increasing distribution overlaps.
-Section 3 introduces a class of stochastic transformations, Warp-U transformations, that can warp two multi-modal densities into having substantial overlap without altering their normalizing constants.
-Section \ref{specific_method} outlines a computationally efficient strategy for finding a specific transformation and studies the properties of the corresponding estimator, and Section 5 compares both the computational cost and the statistical efficiency of estimators with different tuning parameters, aiming to provide practical guidance for choosing them.
-Section 6 explores a different direction of using Warp-U transformations for the purpose of improving MCMC algorithms, especially for sampling from multi-modal distributions.